IASA2/Miscellaneous/Document Work List.md

 Status: Asked Scott Bradner for his input on 9/24/18.
 Our sense was that the potential IASA2-related changes were very minor and it is likely not necessary to address this (and we have much other work to do).

 # 11 - RFC 4844
-## Needs to be Written
+## In Process
 Title: The RFC Series and RFC Editor

 New Draft:

 Datatracker:

-Repo:

-Status: ASKED WG FOR VOLUNTEER
+Status: Russ has volunteered

 # 12 - RFC 5377
 ## Cleared WGLC